 Unless you write your competitor’s plans, you can’t predict the future.

-Marketing plans based on what will happen in the futur are wrong.
-No one can predict anything three days ahead (so no one can predict anything three years ahead neither).
+Marketing plans don’t work.
+No one can predict anything three days ahead (so no one can predict anything three years ahead either).

-Most of the time, companies that predict future fail because they fail to predict the competition.
+Most of the time, companies that predict the future fail because they fail to predict the competition.

-The best way to “predict the future” is to observe trends and surf on it.
+The best way to “predict the future” is to observe trends and surf on them.

 Remember Peter’s law: the unexpected always happens.

-One way to cope with an unpredictable world is to build an enormous amount of flexibility into your organization.
+One way to cope with an unpredictable world is to build flexibility in your organization.
 As change comes sweeping through your category, you have to be willing to change and change quickly if you are to survive in the long term.